OCF Connector for Impala on CDP: Install and Configure

 On Alation Cloud Service instances, Alation Connector Manager is available by default.

-1. Ensure that the Alation Agent functionality is enabled on your Alation instance.
-Create a Support ticket with Alation for an Alation representative to enable the Alation Agent feature on your instance and to receive the Alation Agent installer.
+1. Ensure that Alation Agent is enabled on your Alation instance.
+If necessary, create a Support ticket with Alation for an Alation representative to enable the Alation Agent feature on your instance and to receive the Alation Agent installer.

-2. Install Alation Agent using the information in Alation Agent.
+2. Install the Alation Agent.

 3. Install the OCF connector on Alation Agent.